Revelation: Chapter 17

 The beast and the ten horns hate the harlot with an uncontrolled hatred, Revelation 17:16-17.
 Once their hatred is focused on the destruction of the harlot, the worship once directed to her will be redirected to the image of the Antichrist.
 The ten horns and Antichrist will suddenly and violently turn against the harlot.
 They will:

 - They will make her desolate, stealing all her riches

 - Leave her naked, they will take all her finery in cloths she wore

 - Burn her with fire, they want no remembrance of her

 After the harlot's destruction, God will put in the hearts of the ten kings His purposes, as also shown in Daniel 7:7-8.
 The ten kings, represented by the horns, will give their power over to the Antichrist at the middle of the tribulation.
 This extended authority of the Antichrist will continue all the way through the end of the great tribulation, which is the second half of the tribulation, as also shown in Daniel 9:27.
 Again, after the snatching away (rapture) of the church, through the first half of the tribulation, the harlot will rule over the kings of the earth until the ten horns and Antichrist destroy her.
 Until her destruction, she will rule over the great city, which is assumed to be Rome.
 This is consistent with the rest of this chapter and from the dream of King Nebuchadnezzar, Daniel 2:1-49, and the announcement of a second angel proclaiming that "Babylon the Great has fallen", Revelation 14:8.
-More is written on the little horn (the Antichrist) on this site in Daniel 7, Daniel 11, Daniel 7 timelines, and in Daniel 11 timelines.
+More is written on the little horn (the Antichrist) on this site in Daniel chapter 7, Daniel chapter 11, Daniel chapter 7 timelines, and in Daniel chapter 11 timelines.